realloc/chef-cuisine/README.md

 ## conf

-Chef-solo and other configuration files for different environments of Infrastructure.
+Chef's and other configuration files for different environments of Infrastructure.
 They are not processes automatically, use them in a way you like.